 Telling a business owner not to add hours to their workday is a bit like telling a teenager not to touch their mobile phone.

 The business owner is going to add those hours anyway.
+Business now moves faster in 2023 than any year before.
 But they can limit the number of extra hours.
 More importantly, they can make the most of the time they spend in the office.
 That’s what this guide is about.

 Increasing output — productivity.